static-frame/static-frame/doc/source/overview.rst

 Index
 ---------

-Index operators operate on the labels.
+Index operators operate on the Index labels.
+In all cases, an immutable NumPy array is returned rather than a new Index instance.

 Unary Operators
 ..................

 .. jinja:: ctx